You can listen to Rafiq’s reading here.

 Adam Wyeth is a poet, playwright and essayist.
 His critically acclaimed collection, Silent Music was Highly Commended by the Forward Poetry Prize.
 He has been hailed as a ‘poet of ideas exquisitely wrought and swarming, demanding a reader awake to complexity on a subtle scale… The Irish Times say, ‘Silent Music is a clever volume that playfully questions taken-for-granted certainties… a fresh and imaginative voice is evident.’
 His poetry has won and been commended in many international competitions, including The Bridport Poetry Prize, The Arvon Poetry Prize and The Ballymaloe Poetry Prize.

 His work appears in several anthologies including The Forward Prize Anthology (2012 Faber), The Best of Irish Poetry (Southword 2010) and The Arvon 25th Anniversary Anthology.
 He was also selected as a Poetry Ireland Review Rising generation poet.
 Adam’s third book and second poetry collection The Art of Dying will be published with Salmon in October/November 2016.
 Adam’s second book, The Hidden World of Poetry: Unravelling Celtic Mythology in Contemporary Irish Poetry (2013) contains poems from Ireland’s leading poets followed by sharp essays that unpack each poem and explore its Celtic mythological references.
 He has most recently been published in the new Collins Anthology of Cork poetry, On the Banks (ed.
 Alannah Hopkin).
-His latest collection is forthcoming from Salmon Poetry.

 Ó Bhéal in association with the Kino presents